-Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance The sum of th Fair.
+Requirement of local authorities to: irement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+Ensuring financial management supports both long term achievement of outcomes and short-term financial and operational performance Page 2222 air.
 Corporate Peer Challenge January 2022 identified improvements in respect of medium-term financial planning and ensuring financial plans align with the corporate plan and projects to ensure that are sufficient resources in place to deliver.
 Additionally, work is currently underway to develop the finance business partnering model and core monitoring cycle and processes.
 Development actions include designing new monitoring processes and meeting protocol and training budget holders in respect of managing budgets.
-Work undertaken to adopt the CIPFA Financial Management Code has identified a range of areas where the Council does not currently achieve the Code requirements but is instead starting to meet or currently meets but enhancements are required.
-There are a range of actions to address these areas arising from the review and all actions will be taken forward and consolidated, along with None. · S/D and S151 other important actions around financial governance and system improvements into a single action plan.
-This plan will also set out the vision for finance at OWBC.
+Implement Corporate Peer Review to develop new Medium Term Financial Strategy, including refresh of the 5 year Medium Term Financial Plan, ensuring protocol for reconciling with the Corporate Plan and projects established; and a Sustainability Plan for closing budget gaps.
+Progress the vision for finance at OWBC and programme all actions arising from the CIPFA Financial Management Code self- assessment exercise.
+S/D and S151 Work undertaken to adopt the CIPFA Financial Management Code has identified a range of areas where the Council does not currently achieve the Code requirements but is instead starting to meet or currently meets but enhancements are required.
+There are a range of actions to address these areas arising from the review and all actions will be taken forward and consolidated, along with other important actions around financial governance and system improvements into a single action plan.
+This plan will also set out the vision for finance at OWBC. ~ 2.
 Ensuring well-developed financial management is integrated at all levels of planning and control, including management of financial risks and controls Fair.
 Budget monitoring reports and regular reviews, however greater engagement required between finance and services.
 Finance system upgrade required and more automation of reporting required.
 As above, areas where the Council does not currently meet the requirements of the CIPFA financial management code have been identified and actions scoped to progress improvements in these areas.
-Progress the vision for finance at OWBC and programme all actions arising from the CIPFA Financial Management Code self-assessment exercise.
+Progress the vision for finance at OWBC and programme all actions arising from the CIPFA Financial Management Code selfassessment exercise.
+Page 223 ~